CollinHeist/TitleCardMaker/docs/getting_started/scheduler.md

 ## Instructions

-1. Navigate to the Scheduler page by clicking `Scheduler` from the side navigation bar.
+1. Navigate to the Scheduler page by clicking :fontawesome-solid-stopwatch:
+`Scheduler` from the side navigation bar.

 2. Find the task description that reads "Run all defined Syncs, adding any new Series".